LambdaFiend/ImpLam/README.md

 (lk)y % lky

-For those who know, this is the same as call-by-name evaluation.
+For those who know, this is the same as call-by-name evaluation (non-strict)

-Now, when it comes to Applicative Order of Reduction, which is the same as call-by-value evaluation, it's when you reduce the leftmost, innermost application before any other.
+Now, when it comes to Applicative Order of Reduction, which is the same as call-by-value evaluation (strict), it's when you reduce the leftmost, innermost application before any other.

 Therefore, Applicative Order of Reduction is as follows: